MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 ## Install on Server Core

-If you have a Server Core installation of Windows Server, you can install Windows Admin Center from the command prompt (running as Administrator).
+If you have a Server Core installation of Windows Server with desktop experience, you can install Windows Admin Center from the command prompt (running as Administrator).
 Specify a port and SSL certificate by using the `SME_PORT` and `SSL_CERTIFICATE_OPTION` arguments respectively.
 If you're going to use an existing certificate, use the `SME_THUMBPRINT` to specify its thumbprint.

 > [!WARNING]
 > Installing Windows Admin Center will restart the WinRM service, which will sever all remote PowerShells sessions.
 It is recommended that you install from a local Cmd or PowerShell.
 If you are installing with an automation solution that would be broken by the WinRM service restarting, you can add the parameter ```RESTART_WINRM=0``` to the install arguments, but WinRM must be restarted for Windows Admin Center to function.